msjimc/TransGBViewer/Guide/GenBank.md

 ## Selecting features to display in the image

-Genbank files contain metadata on a range of features that vary from single bases, three bases that represent a codon or larger domains that span the entry encoded protein.
+GenBank files contain metadata on a range of features that vary from single bases, three bases that represent a codon or larger domains that span the entry encoded protein.
 Consequently, it is possible to select one or more features to draw on a single line.
 In Figure 4b in can be seen that the NM_001126112 accession sequence is linked to a number of phosphoserines as well as the larger CCAR2 binding domain.

 ### Selecting multiple feature to be displayed on one line